CaesarVincens/Ring_of_Fire_Mod/1632_RoF/Readme.txt

 Currently in Early Alpha; expect to find bugs and oddities

+Alpha 0.1.1 - Oct.
+11, 2017
+Additions to NUS focus tree
+Events tied into NUS focus tree
+Add some new event pictures including Cardinal Richelieu as a placeholder

+Alpha 0.1.0b - Oct.
+10, 2017
+Fix localisation encoding

 Alpha 0.1.0 - Oct.
 10, 2017
 Added Mercenary Infantry and Cavalry, which take 1/10 manpower and 10X infantry equipment, also slightly worse than regulars Adjusted dates to 1631 start date; technology dates adjusted to match for now.